C.J. Abrams Player Props: Nationals vs. Rockies

 |Games w/1+ RBI

-- The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in the league.
+- The Rockies pitching staff is 24th in the league with a collective 7.9 strikeouts per nine innings.

-- The Rockies' 5.08 team ERA ranked last across all league pitching staffs.
+- The Rockies' 4.88 team ERA ranks 19th across all MLB pitching staffs.

-- Rockies pitchers combined to give up 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Rockies rank 20th in baseball in home runs allowed (nine total, 1.3 per game).

-- Freeland (1-0) pitches for the Rockies to make his second start of the season.
+- The Rockies are sending Urena (0-1) to make his second start of the season.

-- His last time out came on Saturday against the San Diego Padres, when the lefty went six scoreless innings while giving up three hits.
+- In his last time out -- out of the bullpen on Sunday -- the right-hander tossed 2/3 innings against the San Diego Padres while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.